shijir0927/air-quality-tracker/README.md

 ## IoT Devices

+We use Microsoft IoTHub to handle the data coming from sensors in Mongolia.
 The air pollution sensor devices were created by our team member [Baagii](https://ieeexplore.ieee.org/author/37088549561) at BYU last year.
 You can find more information about our sensors [here](https://ieeexplore.ieee.org/document/9249214/authors#authors).

 ## Installation